Mazurevitz/core/tutorials/guides/01_javascript/javascript.md

 ### 4.3.
 Method Invocation

-Next, invoke the `"SelectClient"` Interop method if present.
+Next, invoke the Interop method if it has been registered.

 Find the `TODO: Chapter 4.3.` comment and invoke the method if it has been registered.
-Use [`invoke()`](../../reference/core/latest/interop/index.html#API-invoke) and pass the previously found method object to it as a first argument.
+Use the [`invoke()`](../../reference/core/latest/interop/index.html#API-invoke) method and pass the previously found method object to it as a first argument.
 Wrap the `client` object received by the `clientClickedHandler()` in another object and pass it as a second argument to [`invoke()`](../../reference/core/latest/interop/index.html#API-invoke):

 ```javascript
 // In `clientClickedHandler()`.